 Baked oats are oatmeal.
 Baked oats are oatmeal that has been baked, while oatmeal could be cooked on the stove.

 Baked oatmeal is good the next day!
 It’s great when stored in the refrigerator and reheated.

 You can put egg in baked oats if you’d like or you can make them without eggs.

 Oatmeal bake does need to be refrigerated.
 It will get moldy if left on the counter because of the moisture and because there are no preservatives in the oatmeal.

 Other healthy oatmeal recipes:

-Here are some of our favorite healthy recipes that use oatmeal
+If you love oatmeal check out these other Healthy Oatmeal Breakfast Recipes.
+Here are some of our favorite healthy recipes that use oatmeal.

 - In a mixing bowl, add all ingredients until combined.

 - Pour batter in a greased 8×8 pan – it will look like there is too much liquid, but it will absorb.